roman-milk/roman-milk.github.io/sticking-it-to-tony.md

+===

- ****** Sticking It to Tony ****** byJust_Plain_Bob© The plan was then was to talk Angela into taking him up to the room where he could 'rest' before going home.
+The plan was then was to talk Angela into taking him up to the room where he could 'rest' before going home.
 Then Angela and I would go back to the party, I'd get her blitzed, hit her with a drop or two of the date rape drug if necessary and then take her up to the room to 'check on Tony' and then do the deed.

  It went off like clockwork.
 Tony drank the doctored drink, got woozy, I talked Angela into taking him up to my room so he could lie down and then in the elevator on the way up to my floor the whole plan went into the toilet.
 I stood there, supporting Tony and looking at Angela, and I realized I couldn't do it.
 I just couldn't do it to Angela.
 Months of sneaky ass preparation right down the chute.
 We got Tony into the room and put him down on one of the twin beds.
 Angela removed his tie and his shoes and when she had him comfortable I headed for the door.